slawcode/workin-9-5/README.md

 # workin-9-5
-A calendar application for typical 9 am to 5 pm working day
+A calendar application for a typical 9 am to 5 pm working day.

 ## Description
 - The motivation for this project was to create a simple calendar application that allows users to save tasks and/or events for each hour of a typical working day.